 Aveeno Daily Moisturizing Body Yogurt Lotion, Apricot & Honey, Rs 490

-Ascorbic acid, that’s really just antioxidant vitamin C, fights free radicals, tackles fine lines and brightens skin
+Ascorbic acid is really just antioxidant vitamin C, fights free radicals, tackles fine lines and brightens skin.

-Garnier Skin Naturals Fresh Mix Vitamin C Face Serum Sheet Mask – Orange, Rs 150
+Garnier Skin Naturals Fresh Mix Vitamin C Face Serum Sheet Mask, Rs 150